List of governors of Arkansas: State of Arkansas

 Arkansas was admitted to the Union on June 15, 1836.
 The state seceded on May 6, 1861, and was admitted to the Confederacy on May 18, 1861.
 When Little Rock, the state capital, was captured on September 10, 1863, the state government relocated to Washington, Arkansas, and a Union government was installed in its place, causing an overlap in the terms of Confederate governor Harris Flanagin and Union governor Isaac Murphy.
 During the post-war Reconstruction period, it was part of the Fourth Military District.
 Arkansas was readmitted to the Union on June 22, 1868.

 The Arkansas Constitution of 1836 established four-year terms for governors, which was lowered to two years in the 1874, and current, constitution.
 An amendment in 1984 increased the terms of both governor and lieutenant governor to four years.
 Governors were originally limited only to serving no more than eight out of every twelve years, but the 1874 constitution removed any term limit.
 A referendum in 1992 limited governors to two terms.

 Until 1864, the constitutions provided that, should the office of governor be rendered vacant, the president of the senate would serve as acting governor until such time as a new governor was elected or the disability removed, or the acting governor's senate term expired.
 This led to some situations where the governorship changed hands in quick succession, due to senate terms ending or new senate presidents being elected.
-For example, after John Sebastian Little resigned in 1907, 3 senate presidents acted as governors before the next elected governor took office.
-Should the president of the senate be similarly incapacitated, the next in line for the governorship was the speaker of the state house of representatives.
+For example, after John Sebastian Little resigned in 1907, three senate presidents acted as governors before the next elected governor took office.

 The 1864 constitution created the office of lieutenant governor who would also act as president of the senate, and who would serve as acting governor in case of vacancy.
 The 1868 constitution maintained the position, but the 1874 constitution removed it and returned to the original line of succession.
 An amendment to the constitution, passed in 1914 but not recognized until 1925, recreated the office of lieutenant governor, who becomes governor in case of vacancy of the governor's office.
 The governor and the lieutenant governor are not officially elected on the same ticket.

 Arkansas was a strongly Democratic state before the Civil War, electing only candidates from the Democratic party.
 It elected three Republican governors following Reconstruction, but after the Democratic Party re-established control, 92 years passed before voters chose another Republican.